Read with BonusRead with Bonus

 Wendy gently caressed it, whispering, "When did the love fade?"

-Perhaps it started when she gave up her career for his.
+Perhaps it was when she gave up everything for him...

 To help him, she abandoned her studies and career, spending her days helping him secure business deals.